zachhannum/the-word-of-iron/manuscript/chapter_2.md

 ***

 They marched through the trees for hours with nothing but the dim light of Rykker's engine to guide them.
 As they ventured deeper into the forest, the trees grew denser.
 The terrain became more rocky.
 The land to the west of Valla was rife with canyons created by meandering rivers and streams that wound their way towards the sea.
-The going was slow, as Marcus had decided to avoid well-known trails to minimize their chances of coming into contact with Kadoran forces.
+The going was slow, as Marcus had decided to avoid well-known trails to minimize their chances of coming into contact with Antuzan forces.
 Although their destination was just outside the perimeter established by the enemy, there was always the chance of running into a scouting party.

 For awhile, the only sounds were the quiet crunching of their boots on forest detritus.
 It reminded Marcus of a time long before.
-Two decades ago, when the Kadorans had first crossed Plys sea and waged the first war against Ilris for the glory of Odeth, he had been a fresh recruit.
+Two decades ago, when the Antuzans had first crossed Plys sea and waged the first war against Ilris for the glory of Odeth, he had been a fresh recruit.
 He lost his hand on a similar night, in a similar forest.

 Viggo eventually broke the silence.
 He had found some sourleaf and was idling chewing on a piece.
 "I’ve been giving this some thought, and there’s one thing I don’t quite get.
 How are we actually supposed to find this tunnel?
 In the middle of the night?
 In the dark?
 I’m assuming it isn’t just out in plain sight."